Ojibwe: Culture

 The Ojibwe have traditionally organized themselves into groups known as bands.
 Most Ojibwe, except for the Great Plains bands, have historically lived a settled (as opposed to nomadic) lifestyle, relying on fishing and hunting to supplement the cultivation of numerous varieties of maize and squash, and the harvesting of manoomin (wild rice) for food.
 Historically their typical dwelling has been the wiigiwaam (wigwam), built either as a waginogaan (domed-lodge) or as a nasawa'ogaan (pointed-lodge), made of birch bark, juniper bark and willow saplings.
 In the contemporary era, most of the people live in modern housing, but traditional structures are still used for special sites and events.

 They have a culturally-specific form of pictorial writing, used in the religious rites of the Midewiwin and recorded on birch bark scrolls and possibly on rock.
-The many complex pictures on the sacred scrolls communicate much historical, geometrical, and mathematical knowledge.
+The many complex pictures on the sacred scrolls communicate much historical, geometrical, and mathematical knowledge, as well as images from their spiritual pantheon.
 The use of petroforms, petroglyphs, and pictographs has been common throughout the Ojibwe traditional territories.
 Petroforms and medicine wheels have been used to teach important spiritual concepts, record astronomical events, and to use as a mnemonic device for certain stories and beliefs.
 The script is still in use, among traditional people as well as among youth on social media.

 Some ceremonies use the miigis shell (cowry shell), which is found naturally in distant coastal areas.
 Their use of such shells demonstrates there is a vast, longstanding trade network across the continent.
 The use and trade of copper across the continent has also been proof of a large trading network that took place for thousands of years, as far back as the Hopewell tradition.
 Certain types of rock used for spear and arrow heads have also been traded over large distances precontact.